SaveliyKolesnikov/Snake/README.md

 Purpose
 -------
-This purpose of Snake JS is (in this order)
+The purpose of this project

 1.	to explore, discuss and practise good OOP design in a simple and naked JavaScript-based environment;